 Managers who can’t code are an outdated artifact of corporate America circa 2005.
-The best managers that I’ve had spend ~80% of their time coding, architecting, or doing technical work that requires engineering prowess.
-If your manager thinks coding is “beneath” them then they need a dose of humble pie.
+The best managers that I’ve had spend ~80% of their time coding, architecting, or doing technical work that requires engineering experience.
+If your manager thinks coding and other technical is “beneath” them then they need a dose of humble pie.
 Your organization would likely be better off without them.

 But Managers Manage People!

-There is a long-running stigma associated with developers, that we are all geeks who can’t handle interpersonal relationships.
+There is a long-running stigma associated with developers.
+The idea is that we are all geeks who can’t handle interpersonal relationships.
 Due to our code monkey nature, we need “people people” who can go to meetings for us and communicate our efforts effectively to the higher-ups.

 While the above is still funny, it’s outdated.
 As the developer community has grown exponentially in the last 20 years, so too has the personality diversity amongst its members.
 In other words, it is not hard to find developers with the soft-skills necessary for management positions.

 I am a firm believer in the following: